 Do you want to join our team of fun-spirited local food enthusiasts?

-We are seeking two part-time team members to guide our guests through Madison to the best food and drink our city has to offer!
+We are seeking one part-time team member to guide our guests through Madison to the best food and drink our city has to offer!

 To succeed as a guide, the candidate must be: outgoing, team oriented, open-minded, a good listener and story-teller, socially graceful, organized, quick thinker, energetic, fun and LOVE our city and its food.
 Qualified candidates must have lived in Madison for at least 3 years.
 Global worldview a plus (Have you traveled?
 Do you speak another language?).

 As a small business, we take pride in the exceptional experiences and tours that we offer to our guests.
 This position is quick-paced where you not only need to be able to think on your feet, but to maintain the highest level of guest experience that we offer.
 It’s like hosting a dinner party!
 At the end of the day, we focus on making sure our guests are incredibly happy and full!